nus-cs2103-AY2021S2/tp/docs/team/marcusleeeugene.md

     * Release management
     * Merged pull requests
     * Refactored model, logic and test codes from AB3 to fit FoodDiary
-    * Worked on Revise and View UI enhancements
+    * Worked on Revise and View features and UI enhancements

 * **Review/mentoring contributions**: